thisisblain/ACADEMIC-RANDOM-projects/README.md

 ## My Projects (LOOK HERE)
 A collection of some HTML, CSS, JavaScript, PHP, C# and other projects I have done over the course of my studies.
 Please note that not every single file in this repo is included down below.

-Here’s your `README.md` formatted for GitHub, using GitHub markdown syntax:

----

 # User Authentication System with JSP and Servlets

 This project implements a simple user authentication system using **Java Servlets** and **JSP** (JavaServer Pages).
 It includes basic user functionalities such as registration, login, and a personalized welcome page with session management.
 The system interacts with a **MySQL database** to store and retrieve user credentials.